 RESEP provides no cost medical screening exams to facilitate early detection and treatment of cancer and other health issues associated with radiation exposure from mining, milling and transporting uranium and assists individuals that were affected by the fallout of the Nevada nuclear test sites during the 1950s and early 1960s.
 The program also provides free claims assistance to eligible individuals who are filing a RECA claim for compensation through the Department of Justice.
-The RECA Act will come to an end on July 9, 2022.
 The Department of Justice will not accept any Downwinder claims after this date, unless Congress decides to extend the deadline.
 RESEP is a grant funded program from the Human Resources and Services Administration (HRSA).

 RESEP is dedicated to helping individuals who were exposed to radiation from nuclear testing at the Nevada Test Site.
 North Country HealthCare provides medical screening exams to eligible “Downwinders” who lived in northern Arizona between 1951 and 1958 or during the month of July 1962: